Ruben Worrell

 In the past, Mr. Worrell has worked as a Biomedical Engineer, and Supervisory General Engineer – Chief Hospital Support Branch for the former US Army – Garrison (Panama), as a Civil Servant for eight years, in the Republic of Panama, while teaching Mathematics and Physics part-time at the University of Panama, and at the Catholic University Santa Maria La Antigua both in Panama City, and at the former Panama Canal Zone College, and Florida State University Extension Program both in the former Panama Canal Zone, and as a Biomedical Engineering Consultant for the United States Agency for International Development (USAID) and the Inter-American Development Bank (IADB), in El Salvador, Belize, Guatemala, Honduras, and the Dominican Republic, and also as a Biomedical Engineer Technical Officer for the Pan American Development Foundation (PADF) in collaboration with the Organization of American States in Washington D.C., and as an Associate Bio-Medical Engineer at Medical Service Corporation International (MSCI) in Arlington, Virginia, and later as a Biomedical Engineering Consultant for the Inter-American Development Bank in the Republic of Trinidad and Tobago in the Caribbean.

-Mr. Worrell is presently an Adjunct Lecturer in the Mathematics Department at Hostos Community College (HCC) of the City University of New York (CUNY) and in the Division of Continuing Education and Workforce Development of Hostos Community College (HCC) in the Bronx, and as mentioned before he is also presently an Adjunct Lecturer in the Mathematics Department at the Borough of Manhattan Community College, and in the past he worked as an Adjunct Professor of Mathematics at the College of New Rochelle in New Rochelle, New York, and in 2012 Mr. Worrell was an Adjunct Professor of Mathematics at the Stella and Charles Guttman Community College of the CUNY here in Manhattan, New York.
+I am presently also an Adjunct Lecturer in the Mathematics Department at Hostos Community College (HCC) of the City University of New York (CUNY) and in the Division of Continuing Education and Workforce Development of Hostos Community College (HCC) in the Bronx, and in the past I worked as an Adjunct Professor of Mathematics at the College of New Rochelle in New Rochelle, New York, and in 2012 I was an Adjunct Professor of Mathematics at the Stella and Charles Guttman Community College of the CUNY here in Manhattan, New York.

-Mr. Worrell was born and educated in Colon, Republic of Panama.
-In the city of Colon, he attended the Enrique Geenzier, and Anexa Abel Bravo Elementary schools, the Colegio Abel Bravo High School, and in Panama he attended the University of Panama.
-He then traveled to The University of Texas in Austin, Texas, for Graduate School studies.
-In Panama, Mr. Worrell was a High School teacher of Mathematics at the Instituto Pan Americano (IPA), and the Liceo de Señoritas José Remón Cantera, and in Colon at the Colegio Abel Bravo, and at the Instituto Octavio Mendez Pereira High Schools.
-Mr. Worrell enjoys working with young people, and sharing his experience in a collaborative manner with team of teachers, administrators, and students for the benefit of the students in the New York City Public School system.
-Mr. Worrell is a Notary Public in New York City, the Bronx, Brooklyn, and Queens.
-Mr. Worrell has a Master of Science (M.S.) degree in Bio-Medical Engineering, a Master of Arts (M.A.) degree in Physics and Mathematics, and a Master of Education (M.Ed.) degree in Physical Science Education, all three degrees from the University of Texas in Austin, Texas.
-Mr. Worrell has a Bachelor of Science (B.S.) degree in Physics and Mathematics, and a High School Teacher’s Certificate both from the University of Panama, in Panama, Republic of Panama.
-Mr. Worrell is a member of the National Council of Teachers of Mathematics (NCTM), the Association of Teachers of Mathematics of New York City (ATMNYC) and of New York State (AMTNYS), the American Museum of Natural History (AMNH), the National Science Teachers Association (NSTA), the National Earth Science Teachers Association (NESTA), and the Earth2Class Science Teachers Group at the Lamont-Doherty Earth Observatory (LDEO) on the Columbia University campus in Palisades, New York.
-Mr. Worrell has two children and one granddaughter; his son Mr. Rey David Worrell Romero completed his Bachelor’s Degree in Psychology at James Madison University in Harrisonburg, Virginia, and is presently a Graduate Student in Psychology at the University of Colorado in Denver, Colorado.
-His daughter Ms. Reina Isabel Worrell Romero lives in Fairfax, Virginia, with his granddaughter Miss Lissa-Marie Perez Worrell.
+I was born and educated in the City of Colon, Republic of Panama.
+Where I attended the Enrique Geenzier, and Anexa Abel Bravo Elementary schools, the Colegio Abel Bravo High School, and ihe University of Panama.
+I then traveled to The University of Texas in Austin, Texas, for Graduate School studies.
+In Panama, I was a High School teacher of Mathematics at the Instituto Pan Americano (IPA), and the Liceo de Señoritas José Remón Cantera, and also in Colon at the Colegio Abel Bravo, and at the Instituto Octavio Mendez Pereira High Schools.
+I enjoy working with young people, and sharing my experience in a collaborative manner with team of teachers, administrators, and students for the benefit of the students in the New York City Public School system.
+I have a Master of Science (M.S.) degree in Bio-Medical Engineering, a Master of Arts (M.A.) degree in Physics and Mathematics, and a Master of Education (M.Ed.) degree in Physical Science Education, all three degrees from the University of Texas in Austin, Texas.
+I have a Bachelor of Science (B.S.) degree in Physics and Mathematics, and a High School Teacher’s Certificate both from the University of Panama, in Panama, Republic of Panama.
+I am a member of the National Council of Teachers of Mathematics (NCTM), the Association of Teachers of Mathematics of New York City (ATMNYC) and of New York State (AMTNYS), the American Museum of Natural History (AMNH), the National Science Teachers Association (NSTA), the National Earth Science Teachers Association (NESTA), and the Earth2Class Science Teachers Group at the Lamont-Doherty Earth Observatory (LDEO) on the Columbia University campus in Palisades, New York.

 For publications see information in the respective box below.